 3) Video Transcription

 Video transcription refers to a written record of patient/caregiver interactions during a VRI session.
 Transcription services in healthcare are essential to meet HIPAA compliance requirements and keep Electronic Health Records updated.

-Moreover, they help fill in the blanks if the patient has any uncertainty about what was said during the session, eliminating confusion and anxiety.
+Moreover, they help fill in the blanks if the patient or their family members have any uncertainty about what was said during the session, eliminating confusion and anxiety.

 The importance of an accurate video transcription is crucial considering that medical terms and medicinal titles used in the U.S. aren’t necessarily the same in other cultures. iTi’s localization experts know the right words to use and ways to use them.